 - Fresh low carb fruit

-- In another bowl whisk the cream until it doubles in bulk.
+- In another bowl, whisk the cream until it doubles in volume and forms a very stiff peak.
 Fold in the cream cheese mixture.

 - Spoon the mixture on top of the base and flatten with a spatula.

 - Refrigerate for an hour before slicing and serve cold, optionally topped with low carb fruit.

 Nutritional information for the recipe is calculated based on the ingredients in each recipe.
 It is provided as a courtesy and is an estimate only.
 We cannot guarantee the accuracy of the nutritional information for any recipe we provide.
 Erythritol and other sugar-free sweetener carbs are not included in the carb counts.
 Net carbohydrates are the total carbohydrates minus dietary fiber.

 © KetoDietYum.com – Unauthorized use of this material without written permission is strictly prohibited unless for personal offline purposes.
 Single images may be used when full credit and a link back to the original content on KetoDietYum.com is provided.